 Justification of Red List Category

-This species qualifies as Vulnerable because it has a very small population, which is dependent on continuing intensive management measures to mitigate the impact of threats such as poisoning, electrocution, shooting, collision with wind turbines and insufficient food availability, and on the increasing cooperation of land-owners.
-The population is increasing steadily due to ongoing conservation action, and the species may be downlisted in the future.
+This species qualifies as Vulnerable because it has a very small population, which is dependent on continuing intensive management measures to mitigate the impact of threats such as poisoning, electrocution, shooting, collision with wind turbines and insufficient food availability.
+Having increased steadily during the end of the 20th and beginning of the 21st century, the population now appears to have reached a plateau.

 The population has been increasing since recovery efforts started in the late 1960s (Mateos et al. 2021).
 It is estimated to have increased by c.167% between 2007-2018, with a long-term (1980-2018) increase of c.500% (BirdLife International in prep.), although the population now appears to have reached a plateau (S. Cabezas-Díaz in litt.
 2020).
 The species recolonised Portugal in 2003, where it has been slowly increasing since, with six breeding pairs recorded in 2011, nine in 2012, 16 in 2016 and 17 in 2019 (S. Cabezas-Díaz and J. C. Atienza in litt.
 2016; S. Cabezas-Diaz in litt.
 2020).